 - In a large bowl, mix the pork mince, breadcrumbs, allspice and half of dill.
 Season with salt and pepper and mix well.
 Shape 15 small meatballs.

-- Add a tbsp of oil to a non-stick frying pan.
+- Add a tablespoon of oil to a non-stick frying pan.
 Once hot, add the meatballs and cook, shuffling them around the pan so they brown evenly on all sides, about 5 minutes.
 They will finish cooking in the sauce later.
 Take the meatballs out of the pan and keep warm.

 - Pour in the stock and stir well until no lumps are present.
 Simmer on low heat for 3 minutes until thickened.